All Facts about IQ 161

 II.
 Jola Sigmond - Celebrity with 161 IQ

-Jola Sigmond (born September 2, 1943) is a SAR architect from Sweden.
+Jola Sigmond (born on September 2, 1943) is a SAR architect from Sweden.
 He was born in Budapest, Hungary, and fled to Sweden in 1967 to study architecture at Lund University in Lund.
-His mental quotient is claimed to be IQ 161, and he develops IQ tests.
+He is the one who created the IQ test and his intelligence quotient was certified to have an IQ of 161.

 He is the founder and CEO of the Swedish firm IQ Art.
-These colourful puzzles are bright, fun, and imaginative—as should everyone who wishes to ace these engaging, motivating IQ tests.
-They teach you to think rationally and perceive in three dimensions, to utilize arithmetic to solve problems creatively, and to work creatively: in short, they measure your IQ and help you enhance it.
+He and his colleagues in this company have developed a set of bright, fun and imaginative colorful puzzles for everyone who wants to achieve excellent results in IQ tests.
+They teach you to think rationally and perceive in three dimensions, to utilize arithmetic to solve problems creatively, and to work creatively.
+In short, they measure your IQ and help you enhance it.

 III.
 Physician - Best job for people with IQ 161